Coping with COVID

-From ice storms in rural New Hampshire prompting the local utility to consider backing up the town with Energy Storage to the hurricane-ravaged South Carolina coast, 15 states have recently enacted legislation that makes it easier and more affordable to invest in Energy Storage.
+From ice storms in rural New Hampshire to the hurricane-ravaged South Carolina coast, 15 states have recently enacted legislation that makes it easier and more affordable to invest in Energy Storage.

-In California, CALSSA has proposed code language changes which will require all new homes to be ready to install energy storage resources.
-Like the “solar-ready” code requirements preceding the 2020 California Solar Mandate, this new proposal advocates that all new homes in California be built “Storage-Ready”.
+In California, CalSSA has proposed code language changes that will require all new homes to be ready to install energy storage resources.
+Like the “solar-ready” code requirements preceding the 2020 California Solar Mandate, this new proposal would require that all new homes in California be built “Storage-Ready.”
 It’s not too hard to imagine a similar “California Storage Mandate” in the near future.